TheCloudTheory/arm-estimator/README.md

 Infrastructure-as-Code (IaC) makes things even more difficult - it solves the problem of cloud infrastructure treated as a separate development stream, but doesn't give you control over cost of components under your control.

-ARM Cost Estimator follows a concept of [_running cost as architecture fitness function_](https://www.thoughtworks.com/radar/techniques/run-cost-as-architecture-fitness-function).
+ACE follows a concept of [_running cost as architecture fitness function_](https://www.thoughtworks.com/radar/techniques/run-cost-as-architecture-fitness-function).
 You can make it an integral part of your CICD pipeline and quickly gather information of how much you're going to spend.

 ## Main features
 * Detailed output containing information about cost of your infrastructure and metrics used for calculation